How to Integrate a Payment Gateway: A Brief Guide

 One of the key advantages of such a solution is a simple integration process: for the apps using popular e-commerce platforms (like Magento or Shopify), it might be enough just to install an extension.

-In case of having a custom web or mobile application, you might want to hire software developers for help but most of the service providers have detailed guidelines explaining how to integrate their payment gateway.
-One more significant advantage is that all the security issues are managed by the service provider, too.
+In case you have a custom web or mobile application, you might want to hire software developers for help, but most service providers have detailed guidelines explaining how to integrate their payment gateway.

 Integrated Payment Gateway

 With an integrated gateway, the customers stay in your app, a